laucodx45/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This web application showcases a combination of front-end skills using HTML, CSS, JS, jQuery, and AJAX, along with back-end skills utilizing Node.js and Express.
 Tweeter provides users with a simple platform to share their thoughts, commonly known as "tweets."

+This web application implements a combination of front-end skills such as using HTML, CSS, JS, jQuery, and AJAX, along with back-end skills utilizing Node.js and Express.

 ## Features
 - User-Friendly Interface